Eurostar: 2000

-On 5 June 2000 a Eurostar train travelling from Paris to London derailed on the LGV Nord high-speed line while traveling at 290 km/h.
+On 5 June 2000, a Eurostar train travelling from Paris to London derailed on the LGV Nord high-speed line while travelling at 290 km/h.
 Fourteen people were treated for light injuries or shock, with no fatalities or major injuries.
 The articulated nature of the trainset was credited with maintaining stability during the incident and all of the train stayed upright.
 The incident was caused by a traction link on the second bogie of the front power car coming loose, leading to components of the transmission system on that bogie impacting the track.